Theory of Nanostructured Materials Capabilities & Tools

 Van der Waals and range-separated hybrid functionals

 We work to develop, understand the limitations of, and apply new functionals, such as range-separated hybrids and van der Waals density functionals, for understanding and predicting spectroscopy and weak, non-covalent interactions in molecular and condensed-phase systems.
+In addition, we develop pseudopotentials supporting these new functionals, which improves their accuracy and transferability.
 Applications include organic donor-acceptor interfaces relevant to solar cells, CO2 capture in metal-organic frameworks, and molecular adsorbates on metal surfaces.

 We develop first-principles theoretical tools for modeling core-level spectroscopies such as X-ray absorption spectroscopy (XAS) and X-ray photo-emission spectroscopy (XPS).
 Theoretical simulations play a key role in the interpretation of X-ray spectroscopic data obtained at modern light sources, such as the Advanced Light Source.
 Our simulations are based on our excited-electron and Core Hole (XCH) approach implemented on top of a density functional theory framework within an efficient electronic structure interpolation scheme combined with molecular dynamics sampling.
 Thus far, our XCH approach has been successfully employed to study soft X-ray K-edge spectra of isolated molecules, molecular crystals, surfaces, and various condensed phases.
 Current applications span a wide range of systems such as materials for green energy including battery materials and metal-organic frameworks, rare-earth/actinide (f-electron) co-ordination complexes, and bio-molecules in aqueous environments.
 In order to make our theoretical techniques accessible to the broader User community, we are actively developing web-based tools for first-principles calculations as part of the NERSC science gateway program.